About James Sanders

 Mr. Sanders has given talks and presentations on architecture and urbanism at Columbia, Yale, MIT, NYU, Cooper Union, Stanford, USC, SCI-Arc, the Museum of Modern Art, the National Building Museum, the Storefront for Art & Architecture, Tribeca Film Festival, New York Film Festival, and the Academy of Motion Picture Arts & Sciences.
 His work on the city and film has been drawn special interest in Europe, where he has been invited to lecture at the Forum des Images in Paris, the University of Liverpool, Queen Mary College, London, the Architecture Film Festival Rotterdam, and elsewhere.

 Mr. Sanders has been profiled in The New York Times, Washington Post, Los Angeles Times, and The Guardian and interviewed for Charlie Rose, NPR, Monocle, and ARTE TV (Europe).
 His design projects have been featured in Architectural Record, New York Times, The New Yorker, New York Magazine, The Architect’s Newspaper, Interiors, Metropolis, Oculus, and Architectural Digest.
-Mr. Sanders is a member of the American Institute of Architects, sits on the Board of Directors of the Skyscraper Museum, and is a Fellow of the Urban Design Forum.
+Mr. Sanders sits on the Board of Directors of the Skyscraper Museum and is a Fellow of the Urban Design Forum.
+In 2021 he was elevated to the College of Fellows of the American Institute of Architects, the AIA’s highest membership honor.